 Although driving is the easiest and usually fastest way to Hallstatt, public transportation (train and bus services) are also available from Salzburg, Vienna, and other parts of Austria.
 The closest airport is Salzburg’s Mozart Airport (SZG).

-Apart from the UNESCO-listed sites and natural beauty of the area, Hallstatt is also famous for its ossuary (bone house) with over 600 painted human skulls.
+Apart from the UNESCO-listed sites and the natural beauty of the area, Hallstatt is also famous for its ossuary (bone house) with over 600 painted human skulls.